city41/yokul/README.md

 * **Playing catch up:** If/when Google changes the chart API, Yokul will be forced to play catch up.
 If you need truly cutting edge Google charting, then it be better to stick with the real deal.

 ## Compatibility ##
 As of this writing Yokul is very young and nowhere near ready for primetime.
-So far only bvg (bar vertical grouped) charts are supported, and only a subset of features at that.
+So far only vertical bar charts are supported (bvg, bvs, bvo in Google Chart terminology), and only a subset of features at that.
 The overall goal is to support all "normal" chart types in their entirety: all bar, line, pie, scatter, etc type charts.
 Yokul has no intention of supporting QR codes, maps, radar charts, etc. However who knows, that may change in the future.

 ## Not a true drop in ##
 When a browser encounters an image that has its src attribute specified, it immediately fires off a connection to go and grab that source.
 I know of no way to prevent this (if you do, please contact me).
 Therefore, you can't simply reference Yokul and have all your charts magically become local.
 Instead you must get rid of the src attribute, and provide the query string in another fashion (such as an HTML5 data attribute).
 Yes, this is a significant limitation, but not significant enough to stop Yokul in its tracks in my humble opinion.

+## Quick Start ##

+* add a reference to [yokul.min.js](https://github.com/city41/yokul/raw/master/min/yokul.min.js) to your page
+* change all of your Google image src attributes to data-src attributes
+* call YOKUL.convertAllImages()

+This page has more info on how to see debug output and some other things -- http://www.mattgreer.org/post/1yokulIntro

 ## Roadmap ##
 Here are my plans for Yokul development:

-* Get bvg (bar vertical group) charts 100% implemented.
-About, ohhhhh, 60% of the way there as of this writing.
+* Get vertical bar charts 100% implemented.
+About, ohhhhh, 75% of the way there as of this writing.
-* Extend support for all other bar chart types: grouped, stacked, overlapped, horizontal, vertical
 * From there extend support for pie, line and scatter charts
-* Once Yokul is mature enough, start offering true releases with minimized JavaScript
+* Implement a small "reflection" API that lets Yokul tell you what chart types and parameters it has implemented so far
 * Offer the ability to only pull in the pieces of Yokul you need to minimize the script even more (for example, leave out pie charts if you have no need for them)
 * Demos, documentation, all that good stuff.
 Soon!